Beatrice Hicks: Legacy

+Alongside her SWE colleagues, including Ruth Shafer, Hicks organized the First International Conference of Women Engineers and Scientists in New York in 1964.

+Hicks was the first woman engineer to be hired by Western Electric, and both co-founder and first president of the Society of Women Engineers.

+“There's hardly a space shot from Cape Canaveral (Kennedy Space Center) that does not carry an environmental sensor designed and made by Beatrice Hicks.”
+(Fields, 1963) Hicks’ sensor was “an innovation that made possible the development of advanced technologies of the time and was a critical breakthrough to enabling space travel”.

-Awards and professional honors
+Awards and honors

 Because of her role in Newark Controls Company, Mademoiselle magazine named Hicks "Woman of the Year in Business" in 1952.
-In 1978 Hicks was invited to join the National Academy of Engineering, the highest professional honor in engineering, and became the sixth woman to join the organization.
+In 1978 Hicks was elected to the National Academy of Engineering, the highest professional honor in engineering, and became the sixth woman elected.

+She received posthumous awards as well.
 In 2002 Hicks was inducted into the National Women's Hall of Fame.
+In 2013, she received the Advancement of Invention Award from the New Jersey Inventors Hall of Fame.
+In 2017, Hicks was inducted into the National Inventors Hall of Fame.

 Hicks received honorary doctorates from Hobart and William Smith College, Rensselaer Polytechnic Institute, Stevens Institute of Technology, and Worcester Polytechnic Institute.
 She was the first female recipient of an honorary doctorate from Rensselaer Polytechnic Institute.
-She was a member of both the American Society of Mechanical Engineers and the Institute of Electrical and Electronics Engineers.

-Hicks invented a special gas-density monitor for which she received a patent, this monitor proved to be valuable in the rapidly growing American space program.

-In 2017, Hicks was inducted into the National Inventors Hall of Fame.
+Personal life

+In 1948, Hicks married fellow engineer Rodney Duane Chipp (d.
+1966) who held two director-level engineering positions before starting a consulting firm.